formapro/JsFormValidatorBundle/README.md

 }
 ```

-To cover it you have to create:
+To cover it on JS side, you have to create:

 ```js
 <script type="text/javascript">